core-infra-svcs/dashboard-api-go/client/docs/ConfigureApi.md

 ## DeleteNetworkMerakiAuthUser

-> DeleteNetworkMerakiAuthUser(ctx, networkId, merakiAuthUserId).Execute()
+> DeleteNetworkMerakiAuthUser(ctx, networkId, merakiAuthUserId).Delete(delete).Execute()

-Deauthorize a user
+Delete an 802.1X RADIUS user, or deauthorize and optionally delete a splash guest or client VPN user.